Alejandro Finocchiaro

 Alejandro Oscar Finocchiaro (born 27 August 1967) is an Argentine lawyer and politician who served as Minister of Education, Culture, Science and Technology of Argentina.
 Previously he was general director of Culture and Education of the province of Buenos Aires and Secretary of Educational Policies and Teaching Career in the Autonomous City of Buenos Aires.
 Since 2021, he has been a National Deputy elected in Buenos Aires Province.

-Education
+Early life and education

+Finocchiaro was born in San Fernando, Argentina to a family of Italian descent.
+In his childhood he also lived in Chivilcoy, Vicente López and Villa Constructora.

 Finocchiaro is a graduate of the University of Buenos Aires (UBA) and has a master's degree in education from the University of San Andrés.
 He also holds a doctorate in history from the Universidad del Salvador.

 Academic career

 Finocchiaro is an associate professor of state theory at UBA Law School, head of contemporary international policy at the University of Business and Social Sciences (UCES), and professor of political law at the National University of La Matanza (UNLaM); he served as Dean of the College of Law and Political Science at the latter institution from 2004 to 2011.

 Finocchiaro has authored the books UBA c / Estado Nacional.
 A study on university autonomy and El mito reformista, as well as articles on international politics, education, history, and political philosophy.